wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.6.8 =
+* *Bug* - Fixed Bulk uploader not allowing for editing of name.
+* *Bug* - Fixed Event Manger issues when using Memphis Documents.
+* *Bug* - Fixed Dashboard Large View not working.
 = 2.6.7.1 =
 * *Bug* - Fixed bug that caused pages not to load.
 = 2.6.7 =